WWE All Stars: Gameplay

 In this mode players can create their own superstar, using the moveset of another wrestler, including their finisher.

 Development

-The first official announcement for both WWE All Stars and WWE SmackDown vs. Raw 2011 was made at E3 in June 2010 by THQ, shortly followed by an interview with gaming website GameSpot.
+WWE All Stars was developed by THQ San Diego for the PlayStation 3 and Xbox 360 systems and Subdued Software for the PlayStation Portable, Wii, Nintendo 3DS and PlayStation 2 systems.
 All Stars is the first WWE game to be produced by THQ San Diego.
 Many of the team's employees had worked at Midway San Diego, the studio that developed the first TNA Impact! professional wrestling video game.
 It is the second WWE game produced by video game designer, Sal Divita, the first being WWF WrestleMania: The Arcade Game.